 Every node along an attack path is tagged to an ATT&CK tactic and technique ID.
 You know whether you're looking at Initial Access, Privilege Escalation, or Lateral Movement — tied to a specific resource in your environment, not a generic framework diagram.

-Select any attack path and push it to your Remediation board — severity, blast radius, MITRE tactic, and the exact node to fix come with it.
+Select any attack path and triage it directly to your Remediation board — set priority, assign an owner, attach a due date, and carry severity, blast radius, and MITRE tactic through automatically.
 Or open it in Brite AI for instant investigation.
-From insight to action in one click.

 Attack paths that cross Azure and Microsoft 365